Scientific Name

 Hardiness

-USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).
+USDA hardiness zones 9b to 11b: from 25°F (-3.9°C) to 50°F (10°C).

 How to Grow and Care

-A sandy loam or regular potting mix is better than a mix specifically for cacti and succulents since Aeoniums need some moisture.
+A sandy loam or regular potting mix is preferable to a mix specifically designed for cacti and succulents, as Aeoniums require some moisture.
 If you grow them in containers, repot them with fresh potting soil every 2 to 3 years.

 Feed during the growing season with a half-strength balanced fertilizer every month or so.
 Do not feed while dormant.